 - The Sociopath: Seems to be this.
 Later zigzagged - he's legitimately heartbroken over Netero's death, but still seems to view other people as playthings more than anything else.

 - Stepford Smiler: His smile hardly ever flickers, partly because it makes it difficult to guess what he's thinking.
 He puts on an infuriating happy face for the entire election, only to break down in tears after it's all over.
 Apparently all his scheming was just his way of paying tribute to Netero.

 - Take a Third Option: Similarly to Ging except his "option 4" meant death.

 - Tranquil Fury: He finds Ging annoying since he joined Beyond's team and think he will end up hating someone for the first time but you won't know by looking at his face.

-- Could challenge Hazama for the title of God of Trolls.
-He likes making things as needlessly complicated and drawn-out as possible, and making fun of his fellow Zodiacs.
+- He likes making things as needlessly complicated and drawn-out as possible, and making fun of his fellow Zodiacs.
 He wins the Chairman Election, only to immediately resign and appoint Cheadle, who was his most vocal detractor.
 In fact, he never even wanted to be Chairman; he originally took up the position of vice just to "play" with Netero by causing him problems.